MadAppGang/MAGLogger/README.md

 logger.logSender = logSender
 ```

-You can also pass additional parameters to MAGBackendLogSender initializer, to customize it`s behaviour.
+You can also pass additional parameters to MAGBackendLogSender's initializer, to customize it`s behaviour.
 For example:
 - appID and appSecret - to pass credetnitial for Basic-authentication
 - sendToServerTimeout - to set custom server request timeout
 - minAllowedThreshold - to set custom threshold for amount of log events before they will be sent to server